wiseman-timelord/RamDisk-SL-Runner/README.md

 ```

 # REQUIREMENTS:
-- Windows (possibly 7-11) or Ubuntu (TBA, def Ubuntu 24), with Scripting Enabled.
+- Windows (possibly 7-11) or Ubuntu (TBA, def Ubuntu 16-24), with Scripting Enabled.
 - RamDisk software (Windows) - [Free Single-Drive Ramdisk App](https://github.com/LTRData/ImDisk) or [Paid Multi-Drive Ramdisk App](https://www.softperfect.com/products/ramdisk/), script is configured for Paid version's commands, but can be adapted for the single one, if thats all you want to use a ramdisk for.
 Its built-in for Ubuntu 24.
-- Second Life Viewer - I recommend `Kokua`, as, `Alchemy` and `Firestorm`, did not work correctly before adding a Sl Ramdisk.
+- Second Life Viewer - I recommend `Kokua`, as, `Alchemy` and `Firestorm`, did not work correctly before adding the Ramdisk.

 ### INSTRUCTIONS (Windows):
 1. Put in same dir as target Viewer.
-2. Ensure the ramdisk is created, and able to be mounted.
+2. Ensure the ramdisk is created, and able to be mounted, in your RamDisk Software of choice.
 I advise a `8192` ramdisk.
 2. Edit appropriate lines near the top of the script...
 ```
 set "viewer_exe_label=GenesisViewer.exe"